 This work is described in: Barak, P., and E.A.
 Nater.
 2005.
 “The Virtual Museum of Minerals and Molecules: Molecular visualization in a virtual hands-on museum”.
 J. Nat.
 Resour.
 Life Sci.
 Educ.
 34:67-71. [html]

-The VMMM was funded twice by the USDA Higher Education Challenge grant, in 1998 and 2004, and received development grants from both the UW-Madison and UMn-Twin Cities in the early years.
+The VMMM was funded twice by the USDA Higher Education Challenge grant, in 1998 and 2004, and received internal development grants from both the Univ of Wisconsin-Madison and Univ of Minnesota, Twin Cities in the early years.